mooneykevin/myvimconfig/README.md

 # My .vimrc
-I work in Linux terminals via ChromeOS/crouton and Vim pretty often, so having my .vimrc in version control saves me the occasional headache.

 ### Installing Custom Colors
   When you attempt to switch to a custom color theme, Vim looks for it in the folder `~/.vim/colors`.